Annual Meeting of Owners

 He serves as a Trustee Emeritus of the board of The Actuarial Foundation, a philanthropic organization sponsoring research, education, and communication initiatives designed to use actuarial talent to address societal issues.
 In addition, Al serves on the boards of two other insurance companies: Aspen Insurance Holdings Limited and Aspen Bermuda Limited (Audit Committee Chair).

-James Gault was elected to UE’s board in 2022 and sits on the Investment Committee.
-Jim spent much his career as a leader at Gallagher Global Brokerage.
+Jim Gault was elected to UE’s board in 2022 and sits on the Investment Committee.
+Jim spent much of his career as a leader at Gallagher Global Brokerage.
 Prior to retiring in March 2021, he served more than four years as Chairman of Gallagher Global Brokerage and reported directly to Pat Gallagher, Chairman.

 Jim started as a Gallagher intern in the summers of 1972 and 1973 while attending Washington University, St. Louis.
 He graduated in the spring of 1974 from the Olin School of Business with a BSBA degree and began his sales career producing and servicing commercial Property and Casualty accounts.